msyamkumar/cs220-f20-projects/p10/README.md

 * data is spread across multiple files
 * some files will be CSVs, others JSONs
-* the files may be missing values or may be too corrupt to parse
+* the files may be missing values or may be too corrupt to parse.
 * some integer values may be represented as strings with a suffix of "M", "K", or similar

 In p10, you'll write code to cleanup the data, representing everything as Tweet objects (you'll create a new type for these).
 In p11, you'll analyze your clean data.